 Let’s say, your cat started to eat when you changed from dry to wet food; watch out if your pet stops eating again.
 In this situation, try changing what you feed your pet at certain times of the day.

 For example, after trying wet food, go ahead and set out dry cat food.
-Watch out when your feline starts to eat the dry or wet cat food because time might just be the factor why it is not eating.
+Watch out when your feline starts to eat the dry or wet cat food because time might just be the factor why he is not eating.

-Although remember that if your cat steadily eats at the same time every passing day, make sure to keep up with the schedule so your cat will follow the same pattern.
+Remember that if your cat steadily eats at the same time every passing day, make sure to keep up with the schedule so your cat will follow the same pattern.
 You need to maintain a consistent schedule so if something happens, you have a baseline.

 4. Help them feel comfortable